tom-mohr/clevertable/README.md

 | italy   |   | 2       |
 | germany |   | 1       |

-Their index in the list is used as the numerical value.
+Their index in the argument list is used as the numerical value.
 If no values are specified, the values found in the provided data are sorted in lexically ascending order.